Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 - An additional queue type has been created, see [Create a queue type](#create-a-queue-type).
 - The workflows have been disabled, see [Disable the workflows](#disable-the-workflows).
 - No more workers are running.
+- You have checked your workflow transitions to see if the queue type you want to delete is assigned.
+Tip: Use the *Ececution log* to identify transitions using a specific queue type, see [Execution log](../UserInterface/06b_ExecutionLog.md).

 #### Procedure